stevenjlho/leetcode/solutions/347. Top K Frequent Elements/README.md

 ## Approach

-1. Create a `frequencyMap` to store the frequency of each number in `nums` and a `bucket` array where each index represents a frequency count, and the elements at each index are the numbers that occur with that frequency.
+1. If `nums` is empty, immediately return an empty array as there can't be any frequent elements.
-2. Iterate through `nums`, updating `frequencyMap` with the count of each number.
+2. Iterate through `nums`, populating a map (`frequencyMap`) where each key is a number from `nums` and its value is the frequency of that number.
+3. Create an array of empty arrays (`buckets`), with an array for each possible frequency (from 0 to the length of `nums`).
-3. Iterate through `frequencyMap`, placing each number into the bucket corresponding to its frequency.
+4. Iterate through `frequencyMap`, placing each number into its corresponding frequency bucket in `buckets`.
-4. Starting from the highest possible frequency (the last bucket), collect numbers until you have gathered `k` elements.
-Use early termination to break out of the loop once `k` elements have been collected.
+5. Starting from the highest possible frequency (the last bucket), collect elements from each bucket until you have `k` elements.

 ## Complexity